 Charcuterie pairs well with other things that may be on your menus, such as wines and other a la carte items.
 Therefore it offers plenty of opportunities for add-ons.

-If you make your own charcuterie ingredients, you could even consider offering packaged/labeled versions of your most popular items so customers can buy a pack to take home with them.
+If you make your own charcuterie ingredients, you could even consider offering packaged/labeled versions of your most popular items so customers can buy a pack of their favorite dainties to take home with them.

 Charcuterie offers endless (marketable!) options